JimFawkes/luther/README.md

  - clean it
  - divide it into a training (60%), validation (20%) and test (20%) set
  - run, fit and validate models on the data

+____

+The data used, is scraped from the [Talk Python To Me](talkpython.fm) Podcast, and retrieved using the GitHub API v4.

+___

+Tools & Technology:
+ - Selenium
+ - Pandas and Numpy
+ - Statsmodels
+ - Sklearn
+ - plotly, matplotlib, seaborn
+ - Docker
+ - AWS
+ - GraphQL

+___